conan-io/docs/reference/tools/sbom.rst

 ^^^^^

 Instead of using a standard, we can take a Conan-based approach.
-Thanks to the ``conanfile.subgraph.serialize()`` function, we can directly obtain information about the dependencies of our program.
+Thanks to the ``conanfile.subgraph.serialize()`` function, we can directly obtain information about the dependencies of our package.
 In the following example, we can see a hook that generates a simplified SBOM consisting of the serialization of the subgraph, which includes all data Conan has about the specific dependencies.
+Note that this serialization is not a standard SBOM format, and is not standardized in any way.
+The information is similar to the one provided by the :command:`conan graph info ... --format=json` command.

 .. code-block:: python

     import json
     import os
     from conan.api.output import ConanOutput

     def post_package(conanfile, **kwargs):
         metadata_folder = conanfile.package_metadata_folder
         file_name = "sbom.conan.json"